Upscaled

 To race around the world alone non-stop is pretty special and those that succeed enter an elite club.
 But when it comes to lapping the planet against the prevailing winds and currents, non-stop and alone the list stops way short of double figures.

-My guest on the latest edition of the Yacht Racing Life Podcast is Sébastien Sainson – technical director of the French Gitana Team, which recently launched its latest generation Maxi Edmond de Rothschild Ultim trimaran – Gitana 18.
+My guest on the latest edition of the Yacht Racing Life Podcast is Sébastien Sainson – design director of the French Gitana Team, which recently launched its latest generation Maxi Edmond de Rothschild Ultim trimaran – Gitana 18.

 How Sevenstar Yacht Transport turns fierce rivals into temporary neighbours.
 The toughest part of any major offshore race isn’t always the start.
 Often, it’s simply getting there.